dylanjustice/AndcultureCode/clean-code/COMMENTS.md

 ### Explanation of intent

 Providing context to the decision to write code in a certain way is an acceptable form of commenting.
-Interesting decisions that can be reconciled through a short comment explaining why code was written in a certain way.
+Interesting decisions can be reconciled through a short comment explaining why code was written in a certain way.
 However, beware of comments that can become outdated or incorrect over time as implementations change.